gmednick/DeepenAnalytics/content/authors/Gabe/_index.md

 superuser: true
 title: Gabriel Mednick

 ---

 I have expertise as a biochemist but I am most passionate about bioinformatics and data science!
-What started out as an effort to expand my scientific toolbox turned into a love affair with programming and predictive modeling that transformed my skill set and professional pursuits.
+What started out as an effort to expand my scientific toolbox turned into a love affair with programming and predictive modeling that has transformed my skill set and professional pursuits.
 I enjoy drawing insight from data and solving new challenges.

 When I have time outside of coding and family, I enjoy the ocean, beaches and trails around Santa Cruz.